fastmachinelearning/qonnx/docs/qonnx-custom-ops/trunc_op.md

 <dl>
 <dt><tt>rounding_mode</tt> : string (default is "FLOOR")</dt>
 <dd>Defines how rounding should be applied during truncation.
 Currently available modes are: "ROUND", "CEIL" and "FLOOR".
-Here "ROUND" implies a round-to-even operation.</dd>
+Here "ROUND" implies a round-to-even operation.
+Lowercase variants for the rounding mode string are also supported: "round", "ceil", "floor".</dd>
 </dl>

 #### Inputs